secretstartups/handbook/content/job-families/sales/professional-services-architect.md

 - Extends the Senior Technical Architect requirements
 - Has experience with the additional responsibilities of a Staff Techincal Architect

-### Senior Manager, Professional Service Architects
+### Senior Manager, Professional Services Technical Architects

-The Senior Technical Architect Manager, Professional Services reports to the Director, Professional Services.
+The Senior Manager, Professional Services Technical Architects role reports to the Director, Professional Services.

 #### Responsibilities